-An uncommon education in a joyful environment: Providence, Rhode Island’s preeminent coed Nursery through 12th Grade independent school.
+An uncommon education in a joyful environment: Providence, Rhode Island’s distinguished coed Nursery through 12th Grade independent school.

 We give each student the opportunity to learn by doing and collaborating, to explore new interests and grow in their passions, to build their self-awareness and confidence through leadership and service, and to develop the critical thinking and skills they need to be thoughtful, curious, and contributing citizens of the world.